kitasenjudesign/kitasenjudesign_vrdg/README.md

-# KitasenjuDesign VJ Set of VRDG
+# Kitasenju Design VJ Set of VRDG
-* Generative VJ Set of [VRDG](http://brdg.tokyo/) by [Kitasenju Design](https://kitasenjudesign.com).
+* Generative VJ Set of [VRDG #3](http://brdg.tokyo/) by [Kitasenju Design](https://kitasenjudesign.com).
 Music by [DE DE MOUSE](http://dedemouse.com/").
-* [VRDG](http://brdg.tokyo/) is the audio and visual event at [DMM VR THEATHRE](http://vr-theater.dmm.com/en/about/).
+* [VRDG](http://brdg.tokyo/) is the audio and visual live at [DMM VR THEATHRE](http://vr-theater.dmm.com/en/about/) on August 11 2016.
 The stage is comprised of multi-image layers, which are created by pepper's ghost type hologram projection device.

 ##Tools